tashatsar/gitlab-ci-pipelines-ci-cd-and-devops-course/README.md

 # Gitlab CI course notes 💻📕🚀

 ## [GitLab CI: Pipelines, CI/CD and DevOps for Beginners](https://www.udemy.com/course/gitlab-ci-pipelines-ci-cd-and-devops-for-beginners/):🐌
-- 👍Pro: examples of code that are very easy to understand or reuse👌
+- 👍Pro: examples of code that are very easy to understand or reuse.
+PDF file will all lecture notes👌
-- 👎Cons: Assignments are useful, but boring
+- 👎Cons: Assignments are useful, but boring.
+Examples (java app, web-page) are not so much relevant for MLOps.
-- ⌚Duration: 6.5 hours
+- ⌚Duration: 5.5 hours

-## CI/CD Pipeline steps
+## CI/CD Pipeline steps 🐛🍎🚀🔨
 - Code 👨‍💻
 - CI Pipeline 📦:
   - build